virtuozzo/cloudscripting-docs/docs/reference/events.md

 ```
 where:

-- `jpsType` - *install* type means that new environment with `nodes` will be created.
+- `jpsType` - *install* type presupposes a creation of a new environment with a predefined set of `nodes`
-- `globals` - create [Custom Global Placeholder](/reference/placeholders/#custom-global-placeholders) named customDirectory
+- `globals` - creating [custom global placeholder](/reference/placeholders/#custom-global-placeholders) named *customDirectory*
-- `onInstall` - first event which will be executed when environment will been installed - create new folder *CloudSCripting* in directory
+- `onInstall` - first event that will be executed upon environment installation, i.e. creating a new *CloudSCripting* directory
-- `onAfterScaleOut` - event will be performed after new compute node has been added - write message into file *addedNodes.txt*
+- `onAfterScaleOut` - event that will be performed upon new compute node addition, namely writing the appropriate message to the <b>*addedNodes.txt*</b> file
-- `onAfterRestartNode` - event will be performed after restart compute node - write message into file *addedNodes.txt* what node has been restarted
+- `onAfterRestartNode` - event that will be triggered upon restarting a compute node, viz. writing a message to the <b>*fileaddedNodes.txt*</b> file with a record on which node has been restarted

 ##Event Execution Rules
 - Such events as *Install* & *Uninstall* application, as well as *BeforeDelete* and *AfterDelete* ones (which refer to an environment deletion) can be executed just once.
 Other events can be used as much times as required.
 - The *ScaleIn*, *ScaleOut* and *ServiceScaleOut* events are called once upon any node count change.
 Herewith, count of the *addNode* or *removeNode* actions’ execution refer to the number of nodes that should be added/removed per a single scaling event.